 It isn’t hard to rid your home of paper clutter.
-In fact, in this post, I’m going to teach you how to organize paper clutter, so that you can easily keep up with it!
-If you follow my exact instructions, you’ll never have to worry about paper clutter again!
+In fact, in this post, I’m going to teach you how to organize paperwork in your home, so that you can easily keep up with it!
+If you follow my exact instructions, you’ll never have to worry about how to organize paperwork clutter ever again!

 While it isn’t particularly a favorite thing for Type B personalities, like my husband, it helps a lot in maintaining a tidy home.
 My husband has come around to loving it, which tells me they work well for anyone!

 Having systems for your paperwork eliminates paper piles from accumulating in various places within your home.

 - How to organize paperwork already in your home